FabrizioMarras/FabrizioMarras/README.md

 # Fabrizio Marras (PhD)

-## Who am I?

-I am an Italian professional, living in the Netherlands.
-I hold a MSc in Chemistry from the University of Sassari (2004) and a PhD in Chemistry from the University of Amsterdam (2010).

-I have a strong background in IT transformation, project management, and a drive in continuous learning.

 <a href="https://fabriziomarras.com" target="_blank" sttyle="text-decoration:none">
   <img alt="personal portfolio" src="./images/logo.png" style="width: 20px; height: 20px;"/>
   <img alt="portfolio" src="https://img.shields.io/badge/-Portfolio-000000?style=flat-square" />